16 April 2014

 Kallis has captained South Africa six times in One Day Internationals, winning five times (thrice against Zimbabwe, once each against Ireland and India) and losing twice to India.
-His one Test in charge against Australia saw him preside over a two-wicket defeat.
+His one Test in charge against Australia saw him preside over a

 For a full preview, click here.